 Yes.
-The RNCM has a dedicated International Office which provides general information and advice, offers support in relation to visas and immigration, holds English language classes, and runs a number of events each year specifically for international students, including International Orientation Days and social functions.
+The RNCM has a dedicated team, which provides information and advice, offers support in relation to visas and immigration, holds English language classes, and runs a number of events each year specifically for international students, including International Orientation Days and social functions.

 If you need any assistance or have any questions, please email email@example.com.

 Is there any help with English language if I am not a native speaker?